 J: Am I trustworthy?
 Just ask the weight scale!
 And I’ll tell you where the nachos are!
 They are in my tummy where they belong!
 Nachos belong in tummies.
 It’s the American way.

 Yes, it’s true I claim komodo dragon bonds.
 But that’s what America needs right now, a dragon able to project strength and make America safe again.
 My opponent will spend hundreds of dollars on gerbils and won’t eat meat.
 What message does that send to our enemies?
 What does that say about how she will spend our tax dollars?

 C: This man just admitted that HE ATE ALL THE NACHOS!
 He wouldn’t even share!
 What does that say about his social policies?
 Whoever orders the nachos and eats them doesn’t even have to share one chip with the rest of us?
 And what happens when our restaurants run out of nachos and there are none left for the rest of us?

 I’m glad he mentioned gerbils, actually.
 I’d like to talk about alternative energy and sustainable energy solutions.
-I think gerbils, hamster, and rats can all be part of that.
-They’re already running in wheels; all we need to do is harness that energy so the wheel running becomes our next source of energy independence!
+I think gerbils, hamsters, and rats can all be part of that.
+They’re already running in wheels; all we need to do is harness that energy so the wheel running becomes our next source of energy!